ValokAsura/WindowerAddons/QuickTrade/readme.md

 * Moat Carp: Trade with Joulet or Gallijaux in Port San d'Oria for the Lu Shang's Rod quest.
 * Copper Vouchers: Trade with Isakoth, Rolandienne, Fhelm Jobeizat, or Eternal Flame to store your vouchers.
 * Rem's Tale Chapters: Trade with Monisette in Port Jeuno to store your chapters.
-* UNTESTED - Mellidopt Wings: Trade with the ??? in Yorcia Weald
-* UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
 * Alexandrite: Trade with Paparoon in Nashmau for the quest 'Duties, Tasks, and Deeds.'
 * Special Gobbie Keys: Trade with one of the various goblins throughout Vana'diel.
 * Zinc Ore: Trade with Talib in Port Bastok for the repeatable quest 'Shady Business.'